-Put simply, it's a flexible printing surface made of knox gelatin, vegetable glycerin, and water.
-And believe it or not, when firm, this jelly mold can yield unbelievable prints in the technique of monotype printmaking.
+Put simply, it's a flexible printing surface made of gelatin, vegetable glycerin and water.
+Believe it or not, when firm, this jelly mold can yield unbelievable prints in the technique of monotype printmaking.
 Printing from home has now become full of new possibilities without the use of a machine printing press.

-My affordable workshop will teach you the basics of how to make a durable DIY plate for a fraction of the cost of commercial brand ones using three simple ingredients.
+My workshops can teach you the basics of how to make a durable DIY plate at home using three simple ingredients.
 I show you how to develop and play with plate textures and simple transfers using water-based acrylics and other spreadable art mediums.
 I also explain how to prep your art table with backyard flora and other botanicals.
 You will learn how to make your own colorful, abstract gelatin prints and have a blast doing it while printing inside your own home.
 It's one of the most exciting DIY art hacks I've ever worked with, and I'm always excited to have the opportunity to share it with a wider audience.

-Click below to watch my "How to Make Your Own DIY Gelatin Plate" video on YouTube featured below.
-The lovely team at the Sonoma Community Center helped me put this reel together, and it's a great tutorial for how to get started with making your own plate at home for a fraction of the cost.
+Click below to watch my "How to Make Your Own DIY Gelatin Plate" video on YouTube.
+The creative team at the Sonoma Community Center helped me put this reel together, and it's a great tutorial for how to get started with making your own plate at home for a fraction of the cost.